michael105/michael105.github.io/blog.md

 so, best way is: while ( --a ) or for ( int i = 5; i; i-- )

+Just now, I'm wondering a bit, since within C you need to see while ( a-- ) as: if a is not 0, decrement a, and loop.
+However, gcc does something else: decrement a.
+If a is > -1, loop.
+Therefore, after the loop. a is -1.

 Testcode and disassembly below.
-The inline asm is useful, to grep for the symbolic labels. (marks)
+The inline asm is there to mark with symbolic labels.